Glad to see this interview with Ramon Mitra Jr.

 - Philippine Igon Aseel from Bicol Region

-- A lot of american gamecocks including a $2000.00 speckled red gamecock bought by Ramon in early 80’s which I had the pleasure of picking up and holding when I visited Ramon’s farm as a child
+- American gamecocks; including a $2000.00 speckled red gamecock bought by Ramon in early 80’s which I had the pleasure of picking up and holding when I visited Ramon’s farm as a child.

-- And a lot more blood from all over the world
+- And many more gamecock breeds from all over the world.

 - Fact!
-Mitra’s system of breeding is that he will provide the breeder with all the males and females for the breeder or feeder to breed and raise.
+Mitra’s system of breeding is that he will provide the brood stocks, with all the gamecock roosters and gamecock hens, to the breeder (raiser/feeder) to breed and raise.
 Ramon will provide the feeds and all other supplies.
 Then Ramon will buy them at a pre-agreed price when they turned and start fighting.
-This system is used also many the commercial poultry companies where they provide you with the chicks and feeds and they will buy the produce at 45 days for the broilers.
+This system is used also by many commercial poultry companies where they provide you with the chicks, feeds, supplements, and veterinary supplies and they will buy the produce at 45 days for the broilers.

 - Fact!
-Mitra has bred a little of cowardliness into his gamecocks the purpose is to have a fighting style which does not mixed it up (a blow for a blow infighting) but is one with timing and deadly as a sniper.
-Very clever ring generals that side steps, backs up, waves, ducks intelligently, and the powerful blow (one stroke or multiple strokes)
+Mitra has bred a little of “cowardliness” into his gamecocks in his own words but I prefer to call it “intelligence” because I never seen Mitra gamecocks quitting in actual fights and even on spars.
+The purpose is to have a fighting style which does not mixed it up (a blow for a blow infighting) but is one with timing and deadly as a sniper.
+Very clever ring generals that side steps, backs up, waves, ducks intelligently, and the powerful blows (one stroke or multiple strokes).

 The farm of Ramon that I visited as a child do not have teepees.
 More than 7 feet roost in every coconut tree trunk.
 Just enough tie cord for the gamecock to find shade behind the coconut tree trunk.
 Even day time, gamecocks are up in the high roost especially when they sensed strangers are approaching the area.
 Curiosity make them fly up the roost.
-The tie cord must not be too much as the gamecock must not be able to go beyond 180 degrees around the tree.
+The tie cord must not be too long as the gamecock must not be able to go beyond 180 degrees around the coconut tree trunk.